What is Magento?: A Beginner’s Guide to Adobe Commerce

 Magento Open Source includes a number of features that small ecommerce businesses will find helpful.
-Some of the most popular features include product and product category management, order and inventory management, payment platform integration, shopper accounts, and analytical tools.
+Some of the most popular features include product and product category management, order and inventory management, payment platform integration, shopper accounts, and a simple website builder.

-Using Magento’s product and product category management feature, businesses can list their products, include multiple photos, and classify them according to user-specified categories.
+Using Magento Open Source’s product and product category management feature, businesses can list their products, include multiple photos, and classify them according to user-specified categories.
 With its order and inventory management feature, business owners can track and manage an order through the fulfillment process and update their inventory accordingly.

-Magento’s payment platform integration tools enable businesses to accept several different payment methods on this platform.
-To enhance the overall user experience, shoppers can set up their own accounts and view past orders, update their shipping and payment preferences, and more.
+Magento Open Source’s payment platform integration tools enable businesses to accept several different payment methods in their online stores.
+To enhance the overall user experience, shoppers can set up their own accounts, view past orders, update their shipping and payment preferences, and more.

 As you begin to build your ecommerce website, it’s essential to consider the pros and cons of various platforms before choosing the one you want to use.
-Some of Magento’s key benefits include:
+Some of Magento Open Source’s key benefits include:

 - It’s highly customizable.

 - It’s mobile-responsive.
 Because all websites will, ideally, enable visitors to easily view them on mobile phones and tablets, Magento Open Source sites have a design that gives users a great, mobile-shopping experience.